-The ferry journey took about an hour and a half each way, with a short transfer between the two islands in the middle.
-First we went to Isla de la Luna, where a one-hour stop allowed enough time to explore the ruins and hike to the top of the hill for a great view.
+The ferry journey takes about an hour and a half each way, with a short transfer between the two islands in the middle.
+On our trip we first went to Isla de la Luna, where a one-hour stop allowed enough time to explore the ruins and hike to the top of the hill for a great view.

 Our ferry dropped us on the south side by the Palace of the Inca.
 After exploring the impressive ruin site, we hiked along the island’s spine to the port of Yumani.
 In a secluded beach area we grabbed some salchipapas and watched buskers perform before the ferry took us back to Copacabana.

-Some people choose to spend more time on the island exploring the hiking trails or just relaxing.
-If this is your jam, Yumani has a handful of hostels and hotels to choose from.
-We felt that the day trip gave us ample time to enjoy the island.
+Some people choose to stay overnight on the island to spend more time exploring the hiking trails or just relaxing.
+If this is your jam, Yumani has a handful of hostels and hotels to choose from, such as the highly-rated Hostal Palacio del Inca.